skramm/sudoku_cpp/README.md

 This is useful when entering grid from command-line, so you can get back to it.
 * `-c`: checking grid validity at every step (useful to catch bugs!)
 * `-t`: prints the available algorithms and exits
+* `-p`: stops after first algorithm that found 1 or more cells

 ### 2.2 - Logging